skyout/tips.js/README.md

 <link href="css/tips.css" media="screen" rel="stylesheet" type="text/css" />
 ```

-**Note:** This plugin utilizes the new jQuery on method, and therefore require jQuery 1.7 or newer.
-Also tips.js uses the HTML5 element of `aside` for tooltips.
-It is recommended to include <a href="http://code.google.com/p/html5shiv/">html5shiv</a> if working with browsers that do not natively support HTML5.
+**Note:** This plugin utilizes the new jQuery "on" method, and therefore require jQuery 1.7 or newer.

 Using tips.js
 -------------